algolia-samples/about/.github/ISSUE_TEMPLATE/code-request.md

 ---
 name: Sample code request
 about: Request a new code sample or sample app
-title: '[Sample code request]'
+title: "[Sample code request]"
-labels: code-request
+labels: Request
-assignees: 'clemfromspace'
+assignees: clemfromspace

 ---

 **What's the use case for the sample code?**